UPDATE – I have recently revised this post as of November 2016.

 - and the most important part – 10 years of experience in the industry

 I feel incredibly lucky to be in the position that I am now, with the knowledge and skills I have, as well as the contacts that I’ve made.

-I’ve also been lucky enough to be a speaker at a few conferences (Ignite Australia & Ignite New Zealand), as well as receive an MVP in Cloud & Datacenter Management, due to my work in the technical community (through Twitter, my blog, Reddit and speaking at various events).
+I’ve also been lucky enough to be a speaker at a few conferences (Ignite Australia & Ignite New Zealand), as well as receive an MVP in Cloud & Datacenter Management for three years in a row, due to my work in the technical community (through Twitter, my blog, Reddit and speaking at various events).